meohsharon/fe-vue-auth0-app/README.md

-# Express OpenID Connect Webapp Sample
+# MeOH Vue3 App with OpenID Connect

-This sample demonstrates authentication for an Express Node.js app.
-The sample quickly shows how to log in, log out, and view profile information of the logged-in user.
+This is a Vue3 Single Page Application with Auth0 Authentication.
+This shows how to log in, log out, and view profile information of the logged-in user.

-See a detailed walk-through of this sample app on the [Express Quickstart](https://auth0.com/docs/quickstart/webapp/express).

-## Running This Sample Locally
+## Running Locally

 1. Install the dependencies with npm: